 The Suisun Valley appellation, established in 1982, covers about 19,000 acres, starting near the wetlands of the Suisun Marsh and running past Interstate 80 north for about 7.5 miles to the Napa County line at Wooden Valley.
 The region includes roughly a dozen tasting rooms.
 Five of those – Wooden Valley Winery, BackRoad Vines, Il Fiorello Olive Oil Company and Vezer Family Vineyard’s Mankas Gardens and Blue Victorian – are open seven days a week, as is G V Cellars in nearby Green Valley.
-BackRoad Vines, Seven Artisans Winery, Galvan Family Cellars and Rock Wren just opened in the last year.
-And Mangels Vineyards, one of four wineries that pours at the Suisun Valley Wine Co-op, will be opening its own tasting room this year.
+BackRoad Vines, Galvan Family Cellars, and Mangels Vineyards, one of four wineries that pours at the Suisun Valley Wine Co-op, will be opening its own tasting room this year.

 The biggest new kid on Suisun Valley’s block is Wagner Family of Wines, the Napa Valley giant that produces Caymus wines.
 Wagner is now building what will easily be the largest winery in Solano County on 178 acres of land along Cordelia Road south of Fairfield.
 This proposed winery and distillery is expected to have the capacity to produce 5 million gallons of wine a year, and will offer tours, retail sales and tastings.
 Wagner is the second Napa company to move into Suisun in recent years.
 E&J Gallo purchased the vineyards surrounding what was Ledgewood Creek Winery and Winterhawk Winery back in 2014.